SEARCH

 ADVERSE REACTIONS:

-Pain, abdominal pain, chest pain, fever, back pain, abdominal enlargement, chills, pelvic pain
+Nausea and vomiting; pain, abdominal pain, chest pain, fever, back pain, abdominal enlargement, chills, pelvic pain

 Gastrointestinal